Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

-Despite this inane system, scientists have been forced to adhere to it.
-The arXiv is therefore an important repository, especially for students, who, when entering the field, need to read a lot of papers and might not be part of an institution that has an open-access agreement with these journals.
-With mounting pressure on APCs, however, an increasing number of scientists are moving to fully open-access peer-review journals with no publication costs/APCs, termed \textit{diamond open access journals}.
-A leading and up-and-coming example of such a truly free journal is the \textbf{Open Journal of Astrophysics}. \\\\ We think this section is of great importance to the astrophysics community, and even the scientific community in general.
-Science is underpinned by communication and collaboration.
-Systems that disrupt this should be abandoned for better ones.
-We provide a simple cost analysis for the papers published this year to put into perspective how expensive (and lucrative) publishing can be (brace yourselves!). \\\\ We estimate the total amount of money spent in publishing to paid journals, assuming every paper is published under Gold Open Access.
+We estimate the total amount of money spent in publishing to paid journals, assuming every paper is published under Gold Open Access.
 Our calculation takes into account the publishing fees for different journals, the cost per page where applicable, as well as discounted rates for authors from certain `member' countries for specific journals.
-In total, we estimate the community spent \textbf{17 million USD} on publishing fees this year.
-Counting only the papers that were published and ignoring the zero cost of open source journals, this rounds out to an absolutely ridiculous \textbf{2,400 USD per publication}.
-If every astrophysics paper published on the arXiv in 2025 were to be published under the same standards (average cost from the previous calculation applied to every paper), that would mean a total cost of \textbf{45 million USD} on publishing.
+We remind the reader that even if a publication cost has discounted rates, someone is paying for it.
+It may not be the authors, but certainly the tax-paying general public - in the end, the profits still remain the same.
+In total, we estimate the community spent a staggering 17 million USD on publishing fees this year.
+To allow the reader to visualize this sum, the cost of the Zwicky Transient Facility was $\sim$ 24 million USD.
+Counting only the papers that were published and ignoring the zero cost of open source journals, this rounds out to an absolutely stunning 2,400 USD per publication.
+If every astrophysics paper published on the arXiv in 2025 were to be published under the same standards (average cost from the previous calculation applied to every paper), that would mean a total cost of 45 million USD on publishing.
 These numbers are similar to those obtained in \cite{Coles_2025a}.
 Astrophysics is, according to our calculations, a multi-million dollar business, but for whom?
 Certainly not for the people who make it possible.
 Definitely not for the scientists and not for the general public.
 These numbers are lower limits, assuming that authors do take full advantage of discounts, which is not necessarily true.
 In some cases, the institutions bear the cost.
-To drive the point home, we find the average number of citations per dollar is 0.002 for all citations and 0.0014 excluding self-citations, meaning the cost per citation is between \textbf{500 and 700 USD per citation}. \\\\ We estimate that this year, of the \textbf{10140} papers that were published in journals, only \textbf{231} or 2.28\% of the published papers or 1.24\% of all papers, were published in open access journals.
-We define open-access journals as those that are free to read and free to publish in, i.e. diamond open-access journals.
-Figure \ref{fig:journal_costs} tracks the percentage of open journal papers published per month over the year, relative to all the papers uploaded to the arXiv.
-The plot also includes semi-annual bins for the first and second half of the year, with mean and standard deviation represented.
-We expected to see an increase in the number of papers published in open access journals in the second half of the year when journal prices increased.
-However, we see the opposite trend, though it is not statistically significant.
-The drop in the second half is probably because most of those papers have been submitted to journals and are still being reviewed or edited before final publication in the coming months.
-This argument is supported by Figure \ref{fig:journals_monthly_pub} in Section \ref{sec:journals}.
-This tells us that the increase in journal costs has not yet influenced the community enough to enter a paradigm shift to publishing in open access journals.
+To drive the point home, we find the average number of citations per dollar is 0.002 for all citations and 0.0014 excluding self-citations, meaning the cost per citation is between 500 and 700 USD per citation.